 - Clear steps to address climate change

-Keeping these aims in mind, Headington Liveable Streets advocates the introduction of school streets, as well as low-traffic neighbourhoods – a recognised way of reducing the overall volume of traffic in an area that is currently being implemented in cities around the country.
+In line with these aims, Headington Liveable Streets advocates the introduction of school streets, as well as low-traffic neighbourhoods – a recognised way of reducing the overall volume of traffic in an area that is currently being implemented in Oxford and other cities around the country.

 Based on 2018 data for London Road, The Slade and Beaumont Road in Headington Quarry